hero media

 Byron Bay is one of the most popular NSW towns to spend summer at.
 (Tourism Australia)

 NSW has 11 state-wide public holidays.
-Employees can take up to 53 consecutive days off if they use 23 leave days around the Christmas/New Year and January holiday period, when multiple weekends and public holidays coincide.
-You could also give yourself a 10-day break by using just four days of your annual leave around the Easter break, from Saturday 28 March to Monday 6 April.
+By using 23 leave days over Christmas/New Year, employees can lock in 53 consecutive days off if they use 23 leave days.
+You could also treat yourself a 10-day break by using just four days of your annual leave around the Easter break, from Saturday 28 March to Monday 6 April.

 Australian Capital Territory

-People in the ACT can get 55 days off if they take 23 days of annual leave, thanks to 13 public holidays, which include two extra long weekends Canberra Day (Monday 9 March) and Reconciliation Day (Monday 1 June).
-To maximise leave, use seven days of annual leave for 16 days off over Christmas/New Year and four days of leave for 10 days off over Easter.
+If you’re in the ACT, 55 days off could be on the cards if you take 23 days of annual leave, thanks to 13 public holidays, including two extra long weekends (Canberra Day, Monday 9 March, and Reconciliation Day, Monday 1 June).
+To maximise leave, use seven days of annual leave for 16 days off over Christmas/New Year.
+And four days of leave over Easter gives you 10 days off in total.

 Northern Territory